 Did you know that you can apply special tape to your bicycle handlebars for added comfort?

 Popular types of handlebar tape include durable leather tape, highly cushioned polyurethane tape and gentle cotton tape.
 If you find your handlebar grips uncomfortable but can't afford to buy new grips just yet, handlebar tape will work well as a temporary stopgap measure.

 Mountain Bike Handlebars - Flat or Riser Bars

 So what is the difference between flat and rider bars?
-Aside from a certain aesthetic sought by some riders, riser bars place the rider in more upright position.
-However, bar ends can be placed on these either bar to offer more variation in grip and control.
+Aside from a certain aesthetic sought by some riders, riser bars place the rider in a more upright position.
+However, bar ends can be placed on this bar to offer more variation in grip and control.
 Take a look at these selected mountain bike handlebars found on eBay:

 Triathlon Aero Bars

 Protruding further forward from the stem, these bars are used by cyclists to assume an aerodynamic position over a long distance.
 This position is achieved as the bars draw the body into a tucked position, while the rider can rest his or her elbows on pads.